More

 a.
 Application Rules

-Allow you to create software metering rules for software applications and file versions.
-You can also establish software metering rules that sync with the permissions applied to applications across profiles, ensuring consistent management and control.
+Allow you to create rules for software applications and file versions.
+You can also establish rules that sync with the permissions applied to applications across profiles, ensuring consistent management and control.
 Once you create the rule, you configure the frequency for syncing app usage data and enable or disable tracking of the total time that applications spend in the foreground and background on the device.

 b.
 Usage Summary

 Provides you with a rule-based summary of software usage with a few details such as usage duration, rule name, file name, and file path.
-You can download the software metering reports in a CSV format giving day-wise software usage on each device.
+You can download the reports in a CSV format giving day-wise software usage on each device.

 IT teams gain valuable insights into the health and usage of applications, identify unused software, and optimize licensing by monitoring software activity.
 This helps IT admins effectively manage software expenses by identifying underutilized software and reducing unnecessary renewals.